Pricing

 1. Managing the website

-Do you have the time for it?
+1. Do we have the time for it?

 Without exaggerating, remember that an ERP is an organization-wide change.
 That’s huge!
 Implementing an ERP is an extensive process.
 It will require time, effort, and dedicated human resources before all your business operations are up and running on an ERP (more on this in the next chapter, ‘How to Implement an ERP’).
 It is up to you and your team to evaluate whether or not now is a good time to commit to the implementation process.
 If yes, it is important to identify a Project Champion (or ‘PC’).
 The Project Champion is the one who leads the business into its implementation of an ERP.
 They’re responsible for ensuring everyone involved is on board, and ultimately the success (or failure) of an implementation.
 (We’ll discuss this in detail in the next chapter, Implementing An ERP)